Cherednik and Hecke algebras of varieties with a finite group action: The Cherednik algebra of a -variety

 \subsection{Examples}

 In this subsection we will give a few examples of Cherednik algebras and Calogero-Moser spaces of varieties.
-We plan to give more details in future publications.
+More details on these examples are given in the papers referenced in Section 4.

 \begin{example} Let $C$ be a smooth complex algebraic curve, and $X=C^n$, $G=S_n$ ($n>1$).
 In this case, $c$ is a single parameter.
 If $C=\Bbb C$ then $H_{t,c,0}(X,G)$ is the rational Cherednik algebra corresponding to the group $S_n$ acting in the permutation representation $\Bbb C^n$ (see \cite{EG}).
-If $C=\Bbb C^*$ then $H_{t,c,0}(X,G)$ is the trigonometric Cherednik algebra for $S_n$ (the degenerate double affine Hecke algebra), defined by Cherednik.
+If $C=\Bbb C^*$ then $H_{t,c,0}(X,G)$ is the trigonometric Cherednik algebra for $S_n$ (the degenerate double affine Hecke algebra), defined by Cherednik; see e.g. the appendix to \cite{BE}.
 But for other curves we obtain new algebras.
 Note that if the curve is projective, then the sheaf $H_{t,c,0,X,G}$ admits a 1-parameter deformation $H_{t,c,\psi,X,G}$ (where $\psi$ is a multiple of the class of the line bundle $L^{\boxtimes n}$, $L$ being a degree $1$ line bundle on $C$).

 Note that for any curve $C$ and $c\ne 0$, the varieties $M_{c,\psi}(X,G)$ are smooth and admit a Lagrangian projection to $S^nC$.
 This is checked by looking at formal neighborhoods of points of $X/G=S^nC$, where the statement follows from the results of \cite{EG}.